Methodological Contribution: MOFFlow Architecture

 • Baselines:

-• Deep Learning: DiffCSP (state-of-the-art for general crystals).
+• Deep Learning: DiffCSP (deep generative model for general crystals).

 • Self-Assembly: A heuristic algorithm used in MOFDiff (adapted for comparison).